 a.
 Turbulence.
 TURB SEV encountered while in subsonic flight is reported as soon as possible after occurrence and requires AIREP SPECIAL.
-TURB MOD is reported only if encountered within 10 minutes prior to reaching reporting position.
-If in transonic or supersonic flight, TURB MOD and SEV is reported as soon as possible and requires AIREP SPECIAL.
+TURB MOD is reported only if encountered within b.

-b.
 Icing.
 ICE SEV is reported as soon as possible after occurrence and requires AIREP SPECIAL.
 ICE MOD is reported only if encountered within last 10 minutes prior to reaching reporting position.